The Knesset on Monday night approved the first reading of the law which includes the Override Clause.

 The proposal was approved by a majority of 61 to 52.

-The bill also states that in the event that the Supreme Court strikes down a law, the Knesset can reenact it via the Override Clause if a majority of at least 61 members of the Knesset vote in favor of doing so, and that the Court may not strike the law down again.
+The bill also stipulates that in the event that the Supreme Court strikes down a law, the Knesset can enact it again through the Override Clause, with a majority of 61 members of the Knesset, without the court being able to strike it down it again.

 Yisrael Beytenu chairman MK Avigdor Liberman blasted the approval of the law and wrote on his Twitter account, "Override Clause IN – sharing the burden OUT."